HarryYoung2018/HarryYoung2018.github.io/index.md

 ## Stats 🏆
-As of grade 12, I'll have learned calculus I~III, probability theory, AP stats, AP chem, AP physics, AP bio, marine bio, AP lang, AP lit, AP psych, and sociology in class.
+As of G12, I'll have attended these AP courses:
+* AP cal BC
+* AP chem
+* AP physics I
+* AP stats
+* AP pysch
+* AP bio
+* AP lang
+* AP lit
+* AP physics C

+Addition advanced courses I've taken in high school:
+* cal III
+* probability theory
+* differential equation
+* marine bio
+* sociology

 I've got a satisfactory TOEFL score, a passable SAT score, and a decent GPA.
 I've been the president of the biology club *BioCamp* and the *iGEM* club as well as a member of the Origami club and financial mathematics club in our high school.
 I joined many academic competitions such as ARML, BBO, BMT, CTB, HiMCM, JL essay competition, and S.T.
 Yau science award.
 I'm applying for the 2025 round of top undergrads in 🇺🇸 😣

 I don't give a SHIT about these stats.
 But, if they help you get to know me 😋😜